About Schengen 90/180 Calculator

 What is the Schengen Area

-The Schengen Area is an area consisting of 26 European countries without internal borders.
-Its citizens and many non-EU nationals, business people and tourists can freely circulate without being subjected to border checks.
-Since 1985, it has grown and today includes almost all EU States and a few associated non-EU countries.
+The Schengen Area comprises 29 European countries without internal borders.
+Citizens, as well as many non-EU nationals, business people, and tourists, can freely circulate without facing border checks.
+Since 1985, it has expanded to include almost all EU states and a few associated non-EU countries.

-The countries in the Schengen area include are: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, Switzerland.
+The countries in the Schengen area include are: Austria, Belgium, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland.

 Travelling in the Schengen Area